reillypascal/personalsite-ssg/pages/posts/2025/06/reverb-part-1.md

 <figcaption>Feedback delay/comb filter (diagram from <a href="https://ccrma.stanford.edu/~jos/pasp/Feedback_Comb_Filters.html">Julius O. Smith</a>)</figcaption>
 </figure>

+### Allpass Filters

 Below I have the amplitude curves from feedforward and feedback delays, caused by [constructive and destructive interference](https://www.phys.uconn.edu/~gibson/Notes/Section5_2/Sec5_2.htm).
 The curve of the feedforward delay is caused by destructive interference; adding the delay to the original signal causes certain frequencies to cancel out.
 In the feedback example, as the sound feeds back on itself, certain frequencies constructively interfere—they reinforce each other and create the “spikes” in the amplitude response.
+Both of these delay configurations are also referred to as “comb filters,” due to the shape of the spikes and notches.

 <figure>